 When defective drugs are involved in a dispute, federal laws govern the litigation of these cases.
 However, state statutes of limitation laws may be in effect.
 The experienced attorneys at Jacoby & Meyers have handled many of these claims, and we can make sure your suit is filed before these important deadlines pass.

 If you or a loved one has suffered any of the serious medical conditions described above after taking Vioxx, please contact our defective drug lawyers today to schedule your confidential, no-cost consultation.
-Jacoby & Meyers has offices nationwide.
+Jacoby & Meyers has offices throughout the U.S.